Ashistry/discover-awesome/README.md

 ### Limit

-The default limit for repos to list is unlimited.
+The default limit for total repos to list in your terminal is the maximum 1000.

 ```bash
 discover-awesome --limit <integer>